manymoments/manymoments.github.io/_posts/2019-12-07-consensus-model-for-FLP.md

 We say that a protocol $\mathcal{P}$ solves *agreement against $t$ crash failures* if in any execution with at most $t$ crash failures:
 1. **Termination**: all non-faulty parties eventually decide.
 2. **Agreement**: all non-faulty parties decide on the same value.
-3. **Validity**: if all non-faulty parties have the same input value then this is the decision value.
+3. **Validity**: if all non-faulty parties have the same input value, then this is the decision value.